 Make a batch of soft sugar cookies today - all you need are seven simple pantry baking staples to get started!
 These cookies are tender, extra thick, and rolled in a light layer of granulated sugar.

 This recipe uses the dough of my soft frosted sugar cookies as a base.
-A few readers mentioned that the frosting was too sweet for them.
-So, I offered the solution of rolling the dough in granulated sugar instead of adding frosting.
+A few readers mentioned that the frosting was too sweet for them so I offered the solution of rolling the dough in granulated sugar instead of adding frosting.
 After trying it myself a few times, I decided these cookies needed a recipe of their own!

 This soft sugar cookie is perfect for someone who's looking for a 'less sweet' cookie.
 These cookies are perfect for enjoying with a cup of coffee or tea, or adding to your holiday cookie tray around the holidays.